ishank-juneja/ishank-juneja.github.io/_posts/blog/2020-05-24-webpage-setup.md

 #### **Monitoring traffic with Google Analytics**
 If you wish to see how many hits your blog is getting, and which geographical regions these views come from, you could choose to create a google analytics profile and add some code snippets as is explained in this well written blog post on [adding analytics to Jekyll](https://desiredpersona.com/google-analytics-jekyll/).
 The post assumes some pre-existing structure to your project which in my case was not present by defualt.
 Once again [the source code](https://github.com/martiansideofthemoon/martiansideofthemoon.github.io) reference came in handy as clarification.

+#### **Overriding themes**
+An earlier version of Jekyll exposed the detailed directory structure by default, however, now themes abstract out the details better.

+To get the same results now we can follow the instructions suggested on the jekyll documentations for [overiding](https://jekyllrb.com/docs/themes/#overriding-theme-defaults) the default themes.